SkypLabs/packer-debian/README.md

       timeout           = 30m
       username          = root

-In addition, several variables files are available in order to precise which version of Debian you want to use.
-The Packer *-var-file* option has to be used with one of these files.
+In addition, several variable files are available in order to precise which version of Debian you want to use.
+The Packer `-var-file` option has to be used with one of these files.

 ## Use this template behind a proxy

-In order to use this template behind an *explicit proxy*, you have to add this last in some files :
+In order to use this template behind an *explicit proxy*, you need to add this last one in some files:

-* In the preseed file :
+* In the preseed file:

         d-i mirror/http/proxy string <explicit proxy>

-* In the vagrant.sh script, before the curl command :
+* In the `vagrant.sh` script, before the `curl` command:

         # Download the insecure public key from GitHub official repository
         export https_proxy=<explicit proxy>